geospace-code/h5fortran/API.md

 This document provides a listing of h5fortran `public` scoped user-facing procedures and methods with a summary of their parameters.

+Reading or writing {real64,real32,int32,int64} from scalar to 7d is supported.

 All examples assume:

 ```fortran